 Composition of the Permanent Committee for Large-Scale Scientific Infrastructure.

 Hans van Duijn (1950) is Rector Magnificus Emeritus of the Technical University of Eindhoven ( TU/e).
 He held this position from April 2005 to April 2015.
 Furthermore, he is a professor at the TU/e and at the University of Utrecht.
 He is a member of the Supervisory Board of Erasmus University Rotterdam, chairman of the board J.M.
 Citizens Centre for fluid dynamics and scientific director of the UU TU/e Darcy Center.

 He studied Applied Physics at the former Technical University of Eindhoven and in 1979 obtained his doctorate in mathematics at the University of Leiden.
 He worked at the Technical University Delft (TUD ) as (senior) lecturer and later as part-time professor, combined with a position at the Center for Mathematics and Computer Science in Amsterdam.
 In 2000 he was appointed Professor of Applied Analysis at TU/e.
 In 1996, he received the Master Award from the TUD and in 1998, the German government's Max Planck Award.

-Humanities/Social sciences (3 members)
+Humanities/Social sciences (2 members)

 Medical/Life Sciences (3 members)

 Roland Kanaar (1961) is Professor of Molecular Genetics and Head of the Department of Molecular Genetics at the Erasmus University Medical Center.
 His research addresses the molecular mechanisms and biological and physiological relevance of the DNA damage response.
 His work integrates interdisciplinary approaches from molecules to cancer patients.
 His research group exploits fundamental insights into how the DNA damage response operates and how it can be manipulated to design and explore novel cancer treatments.
 In 2002 he was elected as a member of the European Molecular Biology Organization (EMBO) and in 2013 we was elected to the Royal Netherlands Academy of Arts and Sciences (KNAW).
 In 2020, his research team won the "Ammodo Science Award for groundbreaking research" in the field of Natural Sciences.

 Exact Sciences (2 members)

 Engineering and Applied Sciences (2 members)